Rjv-RY/Rjv-RY/README.md

-- 👋 Hi, I’m Rajiv
+- 👋 Greeting and welcome, I’m Rajiv!
-- 👀 I’m interested in Everything
+- 👀 I’m interested in a lot of things.
+HTMX, SpringBoot and Multi-treading to name a few.
-- 🌱 I’m currently learning JavaScript and React
+- 🌱 I’m currently learning Junit and Spring
-- 💞️ I’m looking to collaborate on open source projects.
+- 💞️ I’m looking to collaborate on open source projects or passion projects!
 - 📫 Reach me on rajivryadav18@gmail.com

 <!---